Find Affordable College Courses

 $6,241 Average Tuition & Fees

-Columbus State University ranked #10 on this year’s Best Value Visual & Performing Arts Schools in Georgia list.
-CSU is a medium-sized public school located in the midsize city of Columbus.
+Columbus State University came in at #10 in this year’s edition of the Best Value Visual & Performing Arts Schools in Georgia ranking.
+CSU is a medium-sized public school located in the city of Columbus.

-CSU undergraduate students pay an average of $6,241 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at CSU are $6,241 a year.
 On average, visual and performing arts graduates from CSU take out $27,306 in student loans while working on their degree.

 Read full report on Visual & Performing Arts at Columbus State University